 Air Purification Project at St. Catherine’s Kindergarten & International Nursery

 St. Catherine’s Kindergarten & International Nursery is a famous international kindergarten at Hung Hom.
-The kindergarten offers the reception class before studying at kindergarten and the three years of kindergarten class as a preparation for studying at primary school.
-There are several classrooms and playrooms on the different campuses.
+The kindergarten offers the reception class before studying at kindergarten and the three years of kindergarten class to have a preparation for studying at primary school.
+There are campuses and several classrooms and playrooms.

-After renovation, St. Catherine’s has bought some new furniture.
-The decoration and new furniture releases a great amount of harmful substance and VOCs.
-Some may be carcinogenic and increase the risk of suffering disease, such as formaldehyde, methylbenzene, benzene, xylene and so on.
+After decoration, St. Catherine’s has bought some new furniture.
+The decoration and new furniture will release a great amount of harmful substance and VOCs.
+Parts of them may cause carcinogenic and increase the risk of suffering disease, such as formaldehyde, methylbenzene, benzene, xylene and so on.

 St. Catherine’s decided to adopt NCCO Air Treatment Technology due to the effective purification ability of NCCO Air Treatment Unit.
 St. Catherine’s operated two Mobile Type NCCO Air Treatment Unit (AA-1000; hereinafter referred to as AA-1000-1 and AA1000-2) and four RA-801 (hereinafter referred to as RA-801-1, RA-801-2, RA-801-3 and RA-801-4) at different classrooms and playrooms to remove VOCs and harmful substances in a short time.

 RHT placed NCCO Air Treatment Unit at different areas pointed at Figure 2 in September, 6th, 2016.
 The placement location is as follows: